-The NPPF explains that open space can perform many functions, including flood risk mitigation, and that Local Plans should account for increased flood risk, resulting from climate change, through the planning of Green Infrastructure.
+Paragraph 118b of the NPPF (2019) explains that open space can perform many functions, including flood risk mitigation, and that Local Plans should account for increased flood risk, resulting from climate change, through the planning of Green Infrastructure.
 GI can have an important role to play in reducing the likelihood of flooding by providing space for flood storage, reducing runoff and increasing infiltration, whilst also providing other benefits as stated above.

-Utilisation of open space for water in areas of greatest flood risk would be key to helping deliver sustainable development.
+Alongside GI should be the implementation of SuDS, specifically within potential development sites, where possible.
+The suitability of GI and SuDS can be informed by this SFRA through utilisation of open space for water in the areas of greatest flood risk, which would be key to helping deliver sustainable development.
 Examples include (also see Section 5.7.4):